MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -EnableManualCertManagement

-Starting in version 1910, use this parameter to enable or disable manual management of the WSUS signing certificate for third-party updates.
+Set this parameter to `$true` to manually manage the WSUS signing certificate for third-party updates.
+This parameter is dependent on the **EnableThirdPartyUpdates** parameter.

+For more information, see [Enable third-party updates](/mem/configmgr/sum/deploy-use/third-party-software-updates).

 ```yaml
 Type: Boolean